PaddlePaddle/Paddle/doc/design/dynamic_rnn.md

 The while operator has two kinds of inputs.
 They are

 * Condition: A bool scalar.
 When it's False, the While Op will be terminated.
 Note that this scalar should always be in CPU memory.
-  * The condition variable is in the external block.
-However, it should be updated inside the sub-block of while op unless it is an endless loop.
+  * The condition variable is in the parent block.
+However, it should be updated inside the sub-block of while op.
+Otherwise, it would result to an endless loop.
 The condition variable will be an output variable of the while operator, too.
 * X: The external inputs variables, which are required by operators inside the block of While Op.
   * For example, if there is a hidden fully-connected layer in while operator.
-The input of the fully-connected layer is calculated by another operator inside the while operator.
+The input of the fully-connected layer is output of another operator inside the while operator.
 The input of this fully-connected layer is not the `external` inputs of the while operator.
 However, weight tensors of this fully-connected layer are external outputs of the while operator.

 #### outputs